 Reflections of sunrise on hilly farmland create an astonishing sight at Yunhe Rice Terraces, near Lishui city in China’s Zhejiang province.
-(Cathay Dragon flies to the closest airport at Wenzhou.)
 The best time to go is May to June, when the vast, steep terraces are irrigated, giving them mirror-like surfaces.
 You get a bit of history and culture, too: the land was honed into this wondrous form over a millennium ago and is still tilled by the She tribe today.

 Busan, South Korea

 It’s warm but not sweltering, with summer rains yet to arrive: June is an ideal time to visit the beaches of Busan.
 Join the crowds at Haeundae and Gwangali, the town’s most popular spots, or seek out quieter locations such as Songjeong Beach.
 But for fans of Korean food, the best part is taking a break from the sun to try the many barbecue and seafood restaurants that line the streets just off the sand.